 Navigation: How It Works

-A website’s navigation is an essential element for businesses.
+A website’s navigation is an essential element for businesses, but improving the navigation structure can prove elusive if you don’t know where to begin.
 It can feel necessary to fit everything your website has to offer in the navigation, but there are other options.
 Prioritizing user-friendliness means simplifying the navigation as much as possible.
 When too much information is packed into the navigation, the site can become overwhelming.
 Overpacked navigation can confuse and deter users from making purchases or exploring your site further.

 Focus on making the navigation a simple as possible, mainly because most users will be accessing your website through a mobile platform, where large navigations are nearly impossible to utilize.
 A good rule of thumb is to keep your main navigation under ten items, with six being ideal.
 You can nestle your “about us” section and other nonessential items in the footer menu rather than in the main navigation.
 Many companies choose to place their blogs, careers pages, about us pages, and other nonessentials in their footer menus to clear space for other conversion-driving pages in the main navigation.